IgniteUI/igniteui-xplat-docs/doc/en/components/circular-progress.md

 ```
 <!-- end: WebComponents -->

-After reproducing the steps above, you should get this as a result:
+Using the steps above, you could create a custom dynamic progress indicator with gradient color:

 <code-view style="height: 200px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"